The Sacrifice (1986 film): Critical response

+Awards and nominations

 The film won Tarkovsky his second Grand Prix, after Solaris, his third FIPRESCI Prize at the 1986 Cannes Film Festival, and his third Palme D'Or nomination.
 The Sacrifice also won the Prize of the Ecumenical Jury.
 At the 22nd Guldbagge Awards, the film won the awards for Best Film and Best Actor (Erland Josephson).
 In 1988, it won the BAFTA Award for Best Foreign Language Film.
 The film was selected as the Swedish entry for the Best Foreign Language Film at the 59th Academy Awards, but was not accepted as a nominee.